aueangpanit/POM_Homography/README.md

 # POM_Homography
 A demo on how homography can be used to generate rectangles used as an input to the probabilistic occupancy map algorithm of https://infoscience.epfl.ch/record/145991/files/FleuretBLF08.pdf

-This demo is only tested on Windows 10.
+This demo is tested on Windows 10.
 To run:
 1. Navigate to ./POMconfig (generate rectangle)/x64/Debug
 2. Open Command Prompt and navigate to the same folder